Ron MacLean: 'Nothing's official' on replacing Stroumboulopoulos as HNIC host

 Moore, the president of Sportsnet and NHL properties, hinted earlier this month that there could be changes coming following a low-rated playoff run.

 "We're all kind of just looking at next year and trying to figure out what's happening," said MacLean.

-Audience levels fell below the million mark for many early-round playoff games this season.
+Audience levels fell below the million mark for many early-round playoff games, which didn't feature a single Canadian team.
 While ratings improved for the Stanley Cup final, they were down on average from last season.